An unusual physical trait that ties two characters together. The physical trait can be heterochromia, unusual hair colours

 - Lyrical Nanoha:

-- Vivio from Magical Girl Lyrical Nanoha StrikerS has red and green eyes because the person from whom she was cloned also possesses those features.
+- Vivio from Magical Girl Lyrical Nanoha StrikerS has red and green eyes because Sankt Kaiser Olivie Sägebrecht from whom she was cloned also possesses those features.

-- Magical Girl Lyrical Nanoha ViVid introduces Einhart Stratos, a descendant of another Emperor from the Belkan Age (just like the one from whom Vivio was cloned).
+- Magical Girl Lyrical Nanoha ViVid introduces Einhart Stratos, a descendant of another emperor from the Belkan Age, the Supreme King Claus G.S.
+Ingvalt.
 She also has heterochromia, albeit blue and violet eyes.

 - In Samurai Champloo, the villainous brothers Denkibou, Umanosuke and Toube all share pink sclera (their eye whites) on their left eyes.
 It's arguably the only physical trait they have in common.